-My research interests focus on language agents, language model evaluation, and software engineering.
-Over the past few years, I have been fortunate to grow as a researcher with the support of wonderful collaborators and mentors.
+My research centers on language agents, language model evaluation, and software engineering — building systems that are not just capable, but reliable and reproducible.
+Over the past few years I have been fortunate to grow as a researcher with the support of generous collaborators and mentors.

-Most recently, I led the MixtureVitae project at Ontocord AI alongside Huu Nguyen, developing state-of-the-art pretraining corpora for LLMs.
-Our work produced the first permissible dataset achieving results comparable to or even surpassing non-permissible sources (paper coming soon).
+Most recently, I led the MixtureVitae project, developing state-of-the-art pretraining corpora for LLMs.
+Our work produced the first permissible dataset achieving results comparable to or even surpassing non-permissible sources (paper).

-In addition, I am the co-author and maintainer of Terminal-Bench and collaborate with Professor Ludwig Schmidt’s lab.
+In addition, I am the core author of Terminal-Bench and Harbor and collaborate with Professor Ludwig Schmidt’s lab.

 News and Timeline